622.000 - Discrimination and Harassment

-No member of the College community should make recommendations or decisions, vote, or in any other way participate in any process which may directly affect the employment, promotion, academic status, or evaluation of any person with whom he or she has or has had a familial, sexual, or romantic relationship.
-Should such a situation arise, both parties in the relationship have an equal obligation to remove themselves from participation in the process.
+No member of the College community should make recommendations or decisions, vote, or in any other way participate in any process that may directly affect the employment, promotion, academic status, or evaluation of any person with whom they have or had a familial, sexual, or romantic relationship.
+Should such a situation arise, both parties in the relationship are under an equal obligation to remove themselves from participation in the process.

 Grievances regarding this policy are handled through the College’s discrimination and harassment grievance procedure (Administrative Procedure 620.010; chapter WAC 132N-300).

 622.015 DOMESTIC VIOLENCE/GENERAL VIOLENCE AND HARASSMENT IN THE WORKPLACE

 The College is committed to providing appropriate support and assistance to employees who are victims of domestic violence.
 This includes confidential means of coming forward for help; resource and referral information; work schedule adjustments or leave as feasible to obtain assistance; and workplace relocation as feasible.
 Other appropriate assistance will be provided based on individual need.

 The College is committed to working with employees who are victims of domestic violence to prevent abuse and harassment from occurring in the workplace.
 No employee will be penalized or disciplined solely for being a victim of harassment in the workplace.